Australian ODI skipper Aaron Finch terms himself as 'weak link' after series defeat against India

 The cricketer failed to make his presence felt at the top of the order, scoring just 26 runs in three innings.

-Pace-bowler Bhuvneshwar Kumar accounted for Finch in all three ODI clashes, with the cricketer expressing a desire to work on his weaknesses.
+Indian Pace-bowler Bhuvneshwar Kumar accounted for Finch in all three ODI clashes, with the cricketer expressing a desire to work on his weaknesses.

-"I think this time will be really good to be able to work on my game with some more time in the schedule," Finch said.
+"I think this time will be really good to be able to work on my game with some more time in the schedule," concluded Finch.

-"I think it will allow me to work on specific things in my game.
-When you're trying to tinker with a few things with a day in between games and things like that, you don't have enough time to hit enough balls to be able to get that set.

-"I'm really excited about the next couple of weeks to work on my game and hopefully get that right.
-I've got a lot of confidence in myself that I can do that but time will tell."